 Simon Shachter, Co-Founder & Board Chair

-Simon graduated from Stanford University in 2014 with a degree in Computer Science and a minor in Comparative Literature.
+Simon is a current PhD student in sociology at the University of Chicago studying the role of philanthropy in American society.
+He previously worked at the San Francisco Jewish Federation, Stanford Center for Philanthropy and Civil Society, the Hewlett Foundation, and the Laura Arrillaga-Andreessen Foundation.
+Simon graduated from Stanford in 2014 with a degree in Computer Science and a minor in Comparative Literature.
 He is a philanthropy fanatic and is passionate about helping people realize the impact they can have.
-He previously worked at the San Francisco Jewish Federation, Stanford Center for Philanthropy and Civil Society, and as a fellow at the Hewlett Foundation.
-He currently works at the Laura Arrillaga-Andreessen Foundation.
-Simon loves football, the smell of full bookshelves, and cuddling with his teddy bears.
+Simon loves football, the smell of full bookshelves, and collecting pillows.

 Samantha Carpenter, Director of Philanthropy